akiomiyao/tef/README.md

 The sliceTE.pl outputs sequences between head and tail sequences from fasta file of reference genome.
 Options should be separated by single space.

+The range of TE size can be adjusted on line 54 of sliceTE.pl.

 Fasta file compressed by gzip, bzip2 and xz can be processed.

 For example,